anmolter/XLUR/XLUR/Code/Documentation/XLUR_documentation.md

 ----------------

 1. Ensure that you have cloned or downloaded the XLUR repository from GitHub, including the ExampleData folder.
-2. Follow the instructions in the [Installation](#installation) section to ensure that the additional Python packages required by XLUR have been installed.
+2. Follow the instructions in the [Installation](#installation) section to ensure that the additional Python packages required by XLUR have been installed and that you have a license for Spatial Analyst.
 3. Create a directory where you would like to store outputs from the model, for example C:\\Work\\XLUROutput.
 Please ensure that you have write access to this directory and that there are no spaces in the file path.

 Starting the XLUR wizard